-The architecture provided so far by the SESAME project (see Fig.3) acts as a solid reference point for 5G ESSENCE ([24-29]).
-It combines the current 3GPP framework for network management in RAN sharing scenarios and the ETSI NFV framework for managing virtualized network functions [8].
-The CESC offers virtualized computing, storage and radio resources and the CESC cluster is considered as a cloud from the upper layers ([27-28]).
+The architecture provided so far by the SESAME project (see Fig. 3) acts as a solid reference point for 5G ESSENCE ([24]-[30]).
+It combines the current 3GPP framework for network management in RAN sharing scenarios and the ETSI NFV framework for managing virtualised network functions [8].
+The CESC offers virtualised computing, storage and radio resources and the CESC cluster is considered as a cloud from the upper layers ([27], [28]).

 Fig. 3.
-Overall Architecture of the 5G-PPP (Phase-1) SESAME Project that implement the different features of the Small Cells as well as to support for the mobile edge applications of the end-users.
-Evolving the high-level architecture of Fig.3, the technical approach of 5G ESSENCE is shown in Fig.4, where the working architecture is illustrated, with emphasis on the functional elements and interfaces.
+Overall architecture of the 5G-PPP (Phase-1) SESAME project

+This cloud can also be "sliced" to enable multi-tenancy.
+The execution platform is used to support VNFs [29] that implement the different features of the Small Cells as well as to support for the mobile edge applications of the end-users.
+Evolving the high level architecture of Fig.3, the technical approach of 5G ESSENCE is presented in Fig.4, where the working architecture with emphasis on the functional elements and interfaces is illustrated.
 The examination that follows, describes the work split in the proof-of-concept design and implementation.
 The 5G ESSENCE architecture will allow multiple network operators (tenants) to provide services to their users through a set of CESCs deployed, owned and managed by a third party (i.e., the CESC provider).
-In this way, operators can extend the capacity of their own 5G RAN in areas where the deployment of their own infrastructure could be expensive and/or inefficient, as it would be the case of, for example, highly dense areas where massive numbers of Small Cells would be needed to provide the expected services.
-In addition to capacity extension, the 5G ESSENCE platform is equipped with a two-tier virtualized execution environment, materialized in the form of the Edge DC, that allows also the provision of MEC capabilities to the mobile operators for enhancing the user experience and the agility in the service delivery.
-The first tier (i.e., the Light DC hosted inside the CESCs), is used to support the execution of VNFs for carrying out the virtualization of the Small Cell access.
+In this way, operators can extend the capacity of their own 5G RAN in areas where the deployment of their own infrastructure could be expensive and/or inefficient, as it would be the case of e.g., highly dense areas where massive numbers of Small Cells would be needed to provide the expected services.
+In addition to capacity extension, the 5G ESSENCE platform is equipped with a two-tier virtualised execution environment, materialized in the form of the Edge DC that allows also the provision of MEC capabilities to the mobile operators for enhancing the user experience and the agility in the service delivery.
+The first tier, i.e., the Light DC hosted inside the CESCs, is used to support the execution of VNFs for carrying out the virtualisation of the Small Cell access.